felixge/gounwind/README.md

 The [The Go low-level calling convention on x86-64](https://dr-knz.net/go-calling-convention-x86-64.html) article as well as [this video](https://www.youtube.com/watch?v=PrDsGldP1Q0) were incredibly useful to me while trying to figure this out.

 Go includes frame pointers by default [since Go 1.7](https://github.com/golang/go/issues/15840).

+There is [ongoing work](https://github.com/golang/go/issues/16638) to implement frame pointer unwinding for the Go core.